Dearborn High School Chapter

 National Honor Society: Scholarship, Leadership, Character, and Service

-Scholarship – The scholarship requirement set by the National Council is that a student’s career grade point average (grade point average since entering high school) is at least 3.50.
-Students in 11th and 12th grade who demonstrate this degree of academic excellence are eligible for consideration for membership.
+Scholarship – The scholarship requirement set by the NHS Dearborn High Faculty Council is that a student’s career grade point average (grade point average since entering high school) is at least 3.75.
+Students in 10th and 11th grade who demonstrate this degree of academic excellence are eligible for consideration for membership.

 Leadership – Demonstrated leadership is extremely important as a criterion for membership selection.
 The Faculty Council may interpret leadership in terms of offices a student has held in school or in community organizations, although it is important to recognize that leadership also exists outside elected positions, including effective participation in other activities.
 The student who exercises leadership: